miguelanruiz/workshop-github-actions/README.md

 - Add a section with some points to do Workflow management
 - Add a section to explain how to [cache dependencies](https://github.com/actions/cache) in Python and improve the total execution time of a workflow
 - Add a section of how to configure and run the [Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide)
+- Add a job to get the version to dynamically obtain the version from the `pyproject.toml` file